npm/rfcs/accepted/0000-native-dependency-patching.md

 Two **CLI-only** flags exist to cover legitimate one-off cases:

 - `npm install --allow-unused-patches`: temporarily install a tree in which a registered patch matched nothing (e.g. mid-upgrade where a pinned version no longer exists).
 Does not silence apply-failures.
 - `npm install --ignore-patch-failures`: temporarily install a tree even if a patch fails to apply, with a loud warning per failure.
 Intended for incident response (e.g. roll back a regression while re-authoring a patch).
+Under `install-strategy=linked`, `--ignore-patch-failures` cannot be honored for a package: the content-addressed side-store cannot hold unpatched contents at a patched key without later installs silently trusting it, so a failed patch is a hard error regardless of the flag.
+The flag applies to hoisted/nested/shallow, which re-extract and re-attempt the patch each install.

 Neither flag is honoured from `.npmrc`, environment variables, or `engines`.
 They must be passed on every invocation that needs them.
 The intent is to make a relaxed posture impossible to set as project-default policy: a CI environment that wants laxness has to write the flag into the install command itself, where it is visible in code review.